yohannesata/alx-system_engineering-devops/0x00-shell_basics/README.md

-0. Where am I task 0
+task 1 what is in there